buildpacks/rfcs/text/0000-system-buildpacks-in-builder.md

 # How it Works
 [how-it-works]: #how-it-works

-Unless otherwise stated, system buildpacks conform to the [buildpack API](https://github.com/buildpacks/spec/blob/main/buildpack.md).
+System buildpacks conform to the [buildpack API](https://github.com/buildpacks/spec/blob/main/buildpack.md).

 The `system.*pre*.buildpacks` will be provided to the lifecycle into a new file, `system.toml`.
 The `[system]` table in `system.toml` will be processed by the lifecycle, and each `pre`/`post` buildpack will run during the detect phase.
 Those that pass detection will run during the build phase.